upcliujie/mesa/docs/repository.rst

       git push

-   If you are familiar with CVS or similar system, this is similar to doing a ``cvs update`` in order to update your source tree to the current repository state, instead of the time you did the last update.
+   If you are familiar with CVS or similar system, this is similar to doing a :command:`cvs update` in order to update your source tree to the current repository state, instead of the time you did the last update.
 (CVS doesn't work like Git in this respect, but this is easiest way to explain it.)